 We handle whistleblower cases in the Central Valley, the Bay Area and surrounding Northern California.
 Contact us today for a confidential consultation.

 We represent employees who experienced retaliatory discharge or other backlash after making whistleblower reports of activities such as:

 - Defrauding the government (Medicare billing, federal agency contracts)

 - Fraud, reporting or accounting violations under Sarbanes-Oxley

 - Bribery and corruption

 Sometimes whistleblowers suffer retaliation after bringing illegal activity to the attention of a supervisor or upper management.
-Sometimes the retaliation occurs after the whistleblower's identity is revealed when the government files a formal Qui Tam lawsuit against the company.
-The reprisal can take many forms:
+Sometimes the retaliation occurs after the whistleblower’s identity is revealed when the government files a formal qui tam lawsuit against the company.
+Reprisal can take many forms:

 - Discharge or transfer

 - Demotion or stripping of job duties